estrellaalvarez/Frogger/README.md

 ## Next Steps
 My future improvments for this game include:
+* The current state of this game lies around medium difficulty.
+I'd like to implement an "Easy" and "Hard" difficulty setting.
 * Creating and keeping high scores
 * Creating a "lives" system
 * Ability to ride along on lilypads